Recent faculty scholarship and related activity (selected)

 Mike Vann has edited a textbook called Twentieth Century Voices: Selected Readings in World History, available soon.

-In July Jeff Wilson gave a paper entitled "The 'German Forest' as an Emblem of Germany’s Ambivalent Modernity" at the Berlin Program for Advanced German and European Studies' 25th Anniversary Alumni Conference.
+In July Jeff Wilson gave a paper titled "The 'German Forest' as an Emblem of Germany’s Ambivalent Modernity" at the Berlin Program for Advanced German and European Studies' 25th Anniversary Alumni Conference.

 Aaron Cohen presented a paper "Русские памятники Первой мировой войны. Где они? Почему они" at a June 2011 conference in St. Petersburg on the First World War and Russian Revolution.